Your Stop and Search Information

 - If you did not provide your name, address and date of birth at the time of the search.

 - If you were searched in accordance with Section 67 of the Criminal Justice (Scotland) Act 2016 (a search as part of entry or attendance at a relevant premises or event where consenting to a search has been imposed as a condition by the organiser) as these searches are deemed impracticable to record.

 - If you were searched after being arrested.

 - If the search was of a vehicle, vessel and/or premises and did not involve a search of your person.

-- If you were searched under Schedule 7 of the Terrorism Act 2000 (governed by a separate code) or searched under Section 47A of the Terrorism Act 2000 (governed by a separate Code).
+- If you were searched under Schedule 7 of the Terrorism Act 2000 (governed by a separate code).

 If you are unhappy about the way you were treated by the police, you can make a complaint using our online complaint process or by visiting your local police office or contacting us on the non-emergency number 101.